ajay-dhangar/algo/docs/machine-learning/policy-gradient-visualization.md

    Combine policy gradient methods (actor) with a value function estimator (critic) to improve learning efficiency by using TD (Temporal-Difference) updates.

 3. **Proximal Policy Optimization (PPO)**:
-   A popular policy gradient approach that prevents large updates to the policy by using a clipped objective function, enhancing stability.
+   A popular policy gradient approach prevents large updates to the policy by using a clipped objective function, enhancing stability.

 ### Steps Involved:
 1. **Initialize Policy Parameters**: